adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## How can we reuse a style?

-If we want to reuse a style we can use comma-delimitted selectors inside a well-named file.
+If we want to reuse a style, one option would be to comma-delimit selectors inside a well-named file.
 For example, if multiple elements need red text, we could do this:

 	/* colours.css */